What is Ulcerative Colitis?

 During a flare of ulcerative colitis, treatment is important to avoid complications.
 The most common complication is bleeding that can lead to anemia.
 With a severe flare, the colon may stop working and dilate (enlarge).
 If not successfully treated, the colon may rupture and become a medical emergency.
 If treatment is not successful, surgery may be necessary.
 Usually, the entire colon is removed.

 Individuals with ulcerative colitis are at increased risk for colon cancer.
-The risk of colon cancer increases as the duration of disease, and the extent of the disease in the colon increase.
+The risk of colon cancer increases while the duration of disease and the extent of the disease in the colon increase.
 To prevent colon cancer, screening colonoscopy with biopsies are recommended on a regular basis (usually annually) in order to detect precancerous cells so that the colon can be removed surgically before cancer develops.
 Screening usually is begun approximately eight years after the onset of the disease, the time at which the incidence of colon cancer begins to increase.

 Ulcerative colitis is associated with important complications in parts of the body unconnected with the colon.
 Inflammation may involve the spine and large joints (arthritis).
 Serious skin ulcerations may occur.
 A serious liver disease, sclerosing cholangitis, occurs in a small number of people with ulcerative colitis.
 All of these complications involve inflammation and the immune system just like in the colon.
 Some of these complications improve with successful treatment of the colitis, others do not.

 Treatment of ulcerative colitis aims to reduce the inflammation in the colon.
 The inflammation-reducing drugs with the most extensive experience are the aminosalicylates, drugs that are related to aspirin.
 If aminosalicylates are ineffective, corticosteroids (for example, prednisone) are used.
 A third type of drug that is used is immunomodulators, drugs that reduce the immune response and thereby the inflammation.
 It may take several weeks to months for the drugs to become maximally effective.
+Biologics like adalimumab and others target proteins produced by the immune system.

 The most recent innovation in the treatment of ulcerative colitis is what is referred to as biologic therapy.
 Biologic therapy is therapy with antibodies that are directed against molecules that the immune system produces and that cause the inflammation.
 The biologic therapy with the most experience is directed against a protein produced by the immune system called tumor necrosis factor.
 The antibodies must be given intravenously every few weeks.